top of page

 On an episode of the Wisdom of Crowds podcast called “The Passion of the Elites,” al-Gharbi sketches the initiation into this self-first elite ethos.
 First colleges select for “unusual cognitive profiles,” and time on campus tends to increase differences across the “diploma divide.”
 Overall college graduates are predisposed to “political preferences and modes of political engagement that are far out of step with most Americans.”
 Likewise for ethical inclinations, here’s a study finding that “higher education liberalizes moral concerns for most students,” the researchers note that “moral stratification of this sort could pose several risks to civil society.”
 Higher education inculcates not only the skills, but also the customs , tastes and taboos (and “professional deformations”) that are needed for careers in institutions largely dedicated to elaborate elite-preservation efforts.
 After college symbolic capitalists tend to congregate in cities where despite their self-preening “progressive” concerns, what al-Gharbi calls an open “racialized caste” system is in operation (under which people of certain backgrounds are treated as “disposable servants”).
 These glittering meritocratic metropolises are “progressive bastions … with well-oiled machines for casually exploiting and discarding the vulnerable … [where] largely Democratic-voting professionals … take advantage … even as they consciously lament inequality.”

 A core feature of this elite cultural induction inculcates a rigid adherence to the doctrine that rationality itself equates to maximizing economic self-interest.
-Even if not directly preached by classes like economics, it’s in the air and is osmotically absorbed such that the greed is good and ration norm can be routinely asserted to be simply a feature of human nature itself by economists, policy makers, journalists, and many other professionals.
+Even if not directly preached by classes like economics, it’s in the air and is osmotically absorbed such that the 'greed is good and rational' norm can be routinely asserted to be simply a feature of human nature itself by economists, policy makers, journalists, and many other professionals.
 But as political scientist Larry Bartels reports there’s much empirical evidence showing that purely financial “self-interest ordinarily does not have much effect upon the ordinary citizen’s sociopolitical attitudes.”
 The most important factor in voters judgments is “their social & psychological attachments to groups."

 Differences over such loyalties are a central fault line in contemporary politics, and resolving them will determine democracy’s fate, and concretely what justice means.
 As sociologist Richard Seymour writes in Disaster Nationalism: The Downfall of Liberal Civilization, charismatic right-wing leaders have “mounted a spectacular critique of political orthodoxy.”
 They’ve rebuffed the me-first “law of neoliberal politics” captured in the slogan that “It’s the economy, stupid.”
 In a chapter called “Not the Economy, Stupid” Seymour writes that “people rarely vote for their interests, construed as immediate concern for their wallets” alone.
 In outcomes like Brexit and Donald Trump’s election, voters factored in other loyalties (which it would offend them to “sell out” for mere monetary gain).
 Seymour writes that orthodox selfish-normed pundits have been flummoxed by elections in India, Brazil, Poland, Hungary, Italy, France, Chile, Columbia and Argentina.
 But this political pathology isn't limited to liberals, as Maya Goodfellow writes in a Guardian interview with Seymour "The left has also been derailed by the idea that self-interest exhaustively explains how people behave."
 He advocates a politics of love, noting that "the things we do love often don’t give us any material benefit whatever."
 Another way of expressing this impulse is that we need a "politics of grace" to supersede the reigning politics of greed (that's evident among liberals and leftists alike).